dariobaldini98/tesi_db/README.md

 # WIP - tesi_db - WIP

-This repo hosts a project for my Masters Dissertation on Electronic Publishing which consists in the digitisation of a diary written between 1901 and 1903 by the prison guard Pasquale Riccioni.
+This repo hosts a project for my MA Dissertation on Electronic Publishing which consists in the digitisation of a diary written between 1901 and 1903 by the prison guard Pasquale Riccioni.

 ### [Link to the website](https://dariobaldini98.github.io/tesi_db/tesi_db_homepage.html)